LLM-based Vulnerable Code Augmentation: Generate or Refactor?: Abstract

 \section{Abstract}

 Vulnerability code-bases often suffer from severe imbalance, limiting the effectiveness of Deep Learning-based vulnerability classifiers.
-Data Augmentation could help solve this by mitigating the scarcity of under-represented CWEs.
+Data Augmentation could help solve this by mitigating the scarcity of under-represented vulnerability types.
 In this context, we investigate LLM-based augmentation for vulnerable functions, comparing controlled generation of new vulnerable samples with semantics-preserving refactoring of existing ones.
-Using Qwen2.5-Coder to produce augmented data and CodeBERT as a vulnerability classifier on the SVEN dataset, we find that our approaches are indeed effective in enriching vulnerable code-bases through a simple process and with reasonable quality, and that a hybrid strategy best boosts vulnerability classifiers' performance.
+Using Qwen2.5-Coder to produce augmented data and CodeBERT as a classifier on the SVEN dataset, we find that our approaches are indeed effective in enriching vulnerable code-bases through a simple process and with reasonable quality, and that a hybrid strategy best boosts vulnerability classifiers' performance. \href{https://github.com/DynaSoumhaneOuchebara/LLM-based-code-augmentation-Generate-or-Refactor-}{Code repository} is available.